Prajwalsrinvas/gen_numeronym/README.md

 - Special case handling (e.g., "Andreessen Horowitz" → "a16z")
 - Modern, responsive UI

-Fun fact:
+## Fun fact:
-- I created this entirely on my phone, used the claude mobile app, iterated over a few versions and previewed it using the artifacts feature.
+- I created this entirely on my phone (as opposed to using a PC), used the claude mobile app, iterated over a few versions and previewed it using the artifacts feature.
 - Then signed up on render, looked up steps to deploy a static site and deployed it.
 - Then created a quick readme using claude, and added a screenshot.
+- Even though this is a super simple app, being able to create and deploy it on a phone was a different experience!